 - Is worse at night and gets better upon waking up

-- Improves with exercise or with non steroidal anti inflammatory medicines (NSAIDs)
+- Improves with exercise or with non steroidal anti-inflammatory medicines (NSAIDs)

 - And does not improve with rest

-If the above describes the back pain you’re currently experiencing or have in the past, do your back a favor and schedule a visit with your doctor.
+If the above describes the back pain you’re currently experiencing or have had in the past, do your back a favour and schedule a visit with your doctor.
 He or she can refer you to a rheumatologist, who is best prepared to test you for ankylosing spondylitis and other inflammatory rheumatic diseases.

 Andrew Koenig, D.O., F.A.C.R., is a rheumatologist and the Inflammation/Immunology Group Lead for North America Medical Affairs at Pfizer, Inc

 - 1. Taking Control Of Your Ankylosing Spondylitis information booklet.
 Arthritis Australia 2009.